Syracuse Nursing Home Lawyer for Injury, Abuse, & Neglect

 If a family member was abused in a nursing home, we invite you to call our office to schedule a free consultation and case evaluation with an experienced Syracuse nursing home lawyer.
-At Friedlander and Mosher, P.C., we serve the greater upstate New York area from our Ithaca office.
+At Friedlander and Friedlander, P.C., we serve the greater upstate New York area from our Ithaca office.
 We can listen to the facts of your case, explain your legal options for seeking accountability and justice, and tenaciously pursue compensation for injuries caused by nursing home abuse, negligence, or the death of a loved one.

 How Much Does an Experienced Syracuse Nursing Home Injury Lawyer Cost?

 We represent injured nursing home victims on a contingency fee basis, meaning we do not charge a fee unless we successfully secure compensation through a settlement or jury award.

 We also advance all litigation expenses while a case is ongoing.
 Consequently, your loved one and family needn’t worry about coming out of pocket to secure representation from an experienced Syracuse nursing home injury lawyer.

 What Are Signs of Nursing Home Abuse?

 Because nursing home abuse and neglect are often underreported, family and friends are frequently unaware of the trauma being experienced.
 As such, it is vital to immediately act if your loved one exhibits warning signs.

 Warning signs of abuse or neglect may include:

 - Bedsores or Pressure Ulcers